raspberrypilearning/hello-world/en/step_2.md

 ![The additional line of code in the code area with 'Hello 🌍🌎🌏' and 'Welcome to 🐍⌨️' showing in the output area. ](images/run_multiple.png)

 **Tip:** It's a good idea to run your code after every change so you can fix problems quickly.

+**Debug:** Check carefully for brackets, quotes, commas and correct spelling.
+Python needs you to be really accurate.

 --- /task ---